Analogues of Shepherdson's Theorem for a language with exponentiation: Abstract

 \section{Abstract}

-In 1964 Shepherdson \cite{shepherdson:1964} proved the following fact: a discretely ordered semiring $\mathcal{M}^+$ satisfies $\sf{IOpen}$ (open, or quantifier free, induction) iff the corresponding ring $\mathcal{M}$ is an integer part of the real closure of the quotient field of $\mathcal{M}$.
-In this paper, we consider the open induction in the expanded languages with the base-2 exponentiation and the power function and try to find a similar criterion for models of these theories.
+In 1964 J. Shepherdson \cite{shepherdson:1964} proved that a discretely ordered semiring $\mathcal{M}^+$ satisfies $\sf{IOpen}$ (quantifier-free induction) iff the corresponding ring $\mathcal{M}$ is an integer part of a model of the theory of real closed fields.
+In this paper, we consider open induction schema in the language of arithmetic expanded by exponentiation or by the power function and try to find similar criteria for models of these theories.

-For several expansions $\mathsf T$ of the theory of real closed fields we obtain analogues of Shepherdson's Theorem in the following sense: If an exponential field $\mathcal R$ is a model of $\mathsf T$ and a discretely ordered ring $\mathcal M$ is an (exponential) integer part of $\mathcal R$, then $\mathcal M^+$ is a model of the open induction in the expanded language.
-The proof of the opposite implications remains an open question, but for some finite extension of the usual open induction we can prove the following theorem: For any discretely ordered ring $\mathcal M$, the semiring $\mathcal M^+$ satisfies this finite extension iff there is an exponential real closed field $\mathcal R$ with the Bernoulli inequality such that $\mathcal M$ is an exponential integer part of $\mathcal R$.
-After that, we consider a nonstandard o-minimal exponential field constructed in \cite{vandendries_macintyre_marker:2001} and, using it and the results above, construct nonstandard models of the open induction in the expanded languages and obtain independence results.
+For several recursively axiomatized extensions $T$ of the theory of real closed fields we obtain analogues of Shepherdson's Theorem in the following sense: If an exponential field $\mathcal R$ is a model of $T$ and a discretely ordered ring $\mathcal M$ is an exponential integer part of $\mathcal R$, then $\mathcal M^+$ is a model of open induction in the expanded language.
+The proof of the opposite implication --- that for any model $\mathcal M$ of open induction in the expanded language there exists an exponential field $\mathcal R \vDash T$ such that $\mathcal M$ is an exponential integer part of $\mathcal R$ --- remains, in general, an open question.
+However, we isolate a natural sufficient condition, related to the well-known Bernoulli inequality, under which this result holds.
+We define a finite extension $T$ of the usual open induction so that, for any discretely ordered ring $\mathcal M$, the semiring $\mathcal M^+$ satisfies $T$ iff there is an exponential real closed field $\mathcal R$ with the inequality $\exp(x) \geqslant 1 + x$ such that $\mathcal M$ is an exponential integer part of $\mathcal R$.
+Using these results, we obtain some concrete independence results for these theories.